-Which camp do you best relate with, and, more importantly, which camp will stand the test of time?
+Which camp do you best relate to, and, more importantly, which camp will stand the test of time?

-But no matter the camp you find yourself in, I think it is safe to say that buying and using domains with hyphens is nothing new under the sun in the world of the Internet.
+But no matter the camp you find yourself in, I think it is safe to say that buying and using domains with hyphens is nothing new under the sun in the Internet world.

 There will always be a market for selling and buying domain names with hyphens.

-But before you scurry off into the deep abyss of buying hyphenated domain names, I’d like to share with you some thoughts on why and when to consider buying and using domains with hyphens.
+But before you scurry off into the deep abyss of buying hyphenated domain names, I’d like to share some thoughts on why and when to consider buying and using domains with hyphens.

 No matter what industry you find yourself in, there is always the chance that the perfect domain for your business is taken in the .com and .net extensions.

-Many times end users in pursuit of such valuable premium domain names will either choose another domain name altogether, add a verb at the beginning, alter the spelling of the domain name or and words to the ending.
+Often end users in pursuit of such valuable premium domain names will either choose another domain name altogether, add a verb at the beginning, alter the spelling of the domain name, or and words to the ending.

-These are all good ideas, but in the case of a non-dashed domain name that is unavailable to be purchased and is not developed, domain names with hyphens are your second best choice.
+These are all good ideas, but if a non-dashed domain name is unavailable to be purchased and not developed, domain names with hyphens are your second-best choice.

 For example, I purchased Austin-Foreclosures.com when AustinForeclosures.com was unavailable.
 In contrast, I wouldn’t buy or use Buy-Social-Media-Traffic.com just because BuySocialMediaTraffic.com is unavailable.

-In my opinion, you never want to hyphenate more that 2 words, if any, when buying and using domain names.
+In my opinion, you never want to hyphenate more than two words, if any, when buying and using domain names.

-If your market or industry is competitive in the online space, then buying and using domain names with hyphens might be what the doctor ordered to boost your business’ search rankings.
+If your market or industry is competitive online, then buying and using domain names with hyphens might be what the doctor ordered to boost your business’s search rankings.

-In a highly-competitive local market where there are numerous businesses and not enough quality domain names to go around for everyone, hyphenated domain names can work wonders for increasing search rankings and website traffic.
+In a highly-competitive local market with numerous businesses and not enough quality domain names to go around for everyone, hyphenated domain names can work wonders for increasing search rankings and website traffic.

-.com and .net domain names with hyphens are always better to use than .co, .me, .info and any other domain name extension.
-If you can’t purchase the hyphenated .com or .net, then it’s time to start looking at other keywords.
+.com and .net domain names with hyphens are always better than .co, .me, .info, and any other domain name extension.
+If you can’t purchase the hyphenated .com or .net, it’s time to look at other keywords.

-In addition, if you find yourself solely focused on domains with more than 2 keywords, also known as exact match domains, then you are more than likely headed towards the slippery SEO slope of gaming search engines, which can be costly in the long run.
+In addition, if you focus solely on domains with more than two keywords, also known as exact match domains, you are more than likely headed toward the slippery SEO slope of gaming search engines, which can be costly in the long run.

-This does not mean that exact match domains are bad to use, but what I am saying is that solely focusing on using a domain, and not providing high-quality content and user experience, for the purpose of ranking in search engines is deceptive SEO.
+This does not mean that exact-match domains are bad to use.
+Still, I am saying that solely focusing on using a domain and not providing high-quality content and user experience to rank in search engines is deceptive SEO.

-So be sure your intent is to provide users with unique, high-quality content and user experience first, focusing on search engines last.
+So be sure you intend to provide users with unique, high-quality content and user experience first, focusing on search engines last.
 But I digress.

-Of course, and this can be debated until the cows come home, domain names with hyphens look great and are more easy to read in advertisements than their counterparts.
+Of course, this can be debated until the cows come home.
+Domain names with hyphens look great and are easier to read in advertisements than their counterparts.

-Domain names with hyphens look great on billboards, bumpstickers, t-shirts, vehicles and etc. They also make domain names containing more than one word easier to read and remember.
+Domain names with hyphens look great on billboards, bump stickers, t-shirts, vehicles, etc. They also make domain names containing more than one word easier to read and remember.

-Now the downside to using hyphens in domain names is that people forget to type in the hyphens and you lose your website traffic to the non-hyphenated domain name.
+The downside to using hyphens in domain names is that people forget to type in the hyphens, and you lose your website traffic to the non-hyphenated domain name.

-But if you keep or limit your use of hyphens to no more than 2, then this should help to decrease the chances of losing traffic to the non-hyphenated version.
+But if you keep or limit your use of hyphens to no more than 2, this should help decrease the chances of losing traffic to the non-hyphenated version.

-Hyphenated domain names give meaning to two word or more domain names
+Hyphenated domain names give meaning to two words or more domain names.

-Hyphens work perfect when buying and using domain names with letter and words that could be interpreted or be seen as a word within words.
+Hyphens work perfectly when buying and using domain names with letters and words that could be interpreted or seen as words within words.

 Placing hyphens in domain names, such as Pen-Island.com, help to split up the words and give the domain name greater meaning.

-The web doesn’t need one more made for adsense website, minisite, buffer site or whatever the flavor-of-the-month website term is currently.
+The web doesn’t need one more made-for adsense website, minisite, buffer site, or flavor-of-the-month website term.
 Stop gaming search engines with spun articles and useless content, and start providing a user experience and content that would make your grandmother happy.

-Too many times I see people try to game search engines in hopes of outranking the non-hyphenated versions of their domain name.
-They tend to add word and hyphen after one another until the keyword-laden domain name doesn’t make sense at all.
+Too often, I see people try to game search engines to outshine the non-hyphenated versions of their domain name.
+They add words and hyphen after one another until the keyword-laden domain name doesn’t make sense.
 All for the sake of trying to rank and make a quick dollar.

-As luck would have it, the search engine exact match update from Google penalizes those who are bent on gaming search engines with useless content developed on a keyword or exact match domain.
+As luck would have it, the search engine exact match update from Google penalizes those bent on gaming search engines with useless content developed on a keyword or exact match domain.

 My point about keyword-laden domain names and using hyphens is that search engines view hyphenated domain names containing more than two words as spam.

-Because of this trend to deceptively use dashed domain names to game search engines and the emd update, one has to be extra careful when buying and using dashed domain names to develop their website.
+Because of this trend to deceptively use dashed domain names for gaming search engines and the EMD update, one has to be extra careful when buying and using dashed domain names to develop their website.

 Don’t let me be the Debbie-downer that holds you back from using domain names with hyphens.
-Too, don’t let me hype you up with over the top claims of why you should use domain names with hyphens.
+Don’t let me hype you up with over-the-top claims of why you should use domain names with hyphens.

-I hope this post in its entirety keeps you honest and keeps you from heading down the path of using deceptive SEO practices, using keyword-laden domain names with hyphens, for the sake of garnering search rankings and traffic.
+I hope this post, in its entirety, keeps you honest and keeps you from heading down the path of using deceptive SEO practices, using keyword-laden domain names with hyphens to garner search rankings and traffic.

 Domain names with hyphens, as with all things in life, have their place and moment when they should be used.

-However, I think one should weigh their motive as well as consider the pros and cons of hyphenated domain names when faced with the decision to develop their website using domain names with hyphens.
+However, one should weigh their motive and consider the pros and cons of hyphenated domain names when deciding to develop their website using domain names with hyphens.

-Use your wisdom and best judgement when considering domain names with hyphens, and I’m sure you’ll make the right decision for your business, both short and long term.
+Use your wisdom and best judgment when considering domain names with hyphens, and I’m sure you’ll make the right decision for your short- and long-term business.